kirezibana/My-HooD/README.md

 Sign in with the application to start using.
 Set up a profile about me and a general location and my neighborhood name.
 Find a list of different businesses in my neighborhood.
-Find Contact Information for the health  department and
+Find Contact Information for the health  department and Police authorities

 ## Technologies Used